 Q: Will siblings be grouped together?

-As we consider in-person schooling and the development of cohorts, one goal of cohort creation is to ensure siblings will be on campus on the same days as much as possible.
+One goal of cohort creation is to ensure siblings are on campus on the same days as much as possible.
 For twins, our goal is to cohort them together, though at the High School level, where they may have different classes, this may not always be possible.

 Q: Can I request that my child be cohorted with friends?

-Principals are looking at a number of things when determining cohorts, including public health considerations, diversity, and recommendations from our mental health and SEL committee, which does include friends.
+Principals looked at a number of things when determining cohorts, including public health considerations, diversity, and recommendations from our mental health and SEL committee, which did include friends.

-Q: Why is GDS focused on providing the in-person model for younger students?
+Q: Why did GDS focus on providing the in-person model for younger students first?

-There are several reasons we are focused on more time on campus for our younger students.
+There are several reasons we focused on more time on campus for our younger students first.
 We know that online learning is the most difficult for younger learners who may still be learning the ins and outs of technology; younger students also require more support from in-person adults.
-Additionally, the PK-4 model at GDS is focused on the homeroom model, in which students stay with mostly one adult all day; upper-level middle school and all high school students participate in a schedule in which they would normally interact with up to a dozen adults in one day.
-This makes adapting the schedule for students in grades 7-12 to a cohort-only model in-person impractical, with distance learning allowing more curricular and programmatic flexibility.
+Additionally, the PK-4 model at GDS is focused on the homeroom model, in which students stay with mostly one adult all day; upper-level middle school and all high school students participate in a schedule in which they normally interact with up to a dozen adults in one day.
+This made adapting the schedule for students in grades 7-12 to a cohort-only model in-person more challenging, with distance learning allowing more curricular and programmatic flexibility.

 Distance Learning Schooling Questions

-Q: What are you doing to plan for GDS’s Virtual Campus (i.e., distance learning)?
+Q: What did you doing to plan for GDS’s Virtual Campus (i.e., distance learning)?

-Our amazing teachers delivered a successful emergency distance learning experience in the spring.
-As we plan for an online GDS experience this year, we are using the lessons learned from that experience and many more to inform our work.
-Schedules will continue to include a mix of synchronous and asynchronous learning.
-Synchronous experiences will focus on those activities that we do best socially—relationship-building, discussion, debate, providing real-time feedback to redirect misunderstandings, etc. Asynchronous learning will allow for content acquisition, creative exploration, and independent practice and application of concepts and skills.
-We will continue to schedule regular individual touchpoints between teachers and students across the school, as these sessions proved invaluable to supporting students in their learning and continued connection to the school.
+Our amazing teachers delivered a successful emergency distance learning experience in the spring of 2020.
+As we planned for an online GDS experience this year, we used the lessons learned from that experience and many more to inform our work.
+Schedules include a mix of synchronous and asynchronous learning.
+Synchronous experiences focus on those activities that we do best socially—relationship-building, discussion, debate, providing real-time feedback to redirect misunderstandings, etc. Asynchronous learning allows for content acquisition, creative exploration, and independent practice and application of concepts and skills.
+We continue to schedule regular individual touchpoints between teachers and students across the school, as these sessions proved invaluable to supporting students in their learning and continued connection to the school.

-Our Teaching and Learning committee has been focusing on how to build on and advance our distance learning programming as well as our HyFlex model.
-Our HS and MS faculty have also been participating in study of online and project-based learning at The Global Online Academy and PBL World, respectively.
+Our Teaching and Learning committee focused on how to build on and advance our distance learning programming as well as our HyFlex model.
+Our HS and MS faculty participated in the study of online and project-based learning at The Global Online Academy and PBL World, respectively.
 In order to further develop skills to engage and assess our youngest learners online, Lower School teachers attended Fountas & Pinnell workshops for literacy and reading and workshops with Shelly DuBose for mathematics, with a specific focus on teaching young children in these areas through a virtual platform.

 Q: How are you ensuring that in-person and distance-learning activities are complementary and building on each other?

-Now that they know to expect the reality of pivoting between different approaches to instruction, GDS teachers are planning for the possibility throughout their planning this year and will ensure a smooth continuity of learning.
+Knowing to expect the reality of pivoting between different approaches to instruction, GDS teachers have planned for that possibility and will ensure a smooth continuity of learning.
 In their planning this year, teachers are being mindful of what's essential to student learning versus “worth being familiar with” in order to make sure that the essential through lines in student learning are maintained no matter where students are.

 Q: Will classes take place outside?
 Will GDS create outdoor classroom spaces?

-Currently (8/5), GDS is reviewing what outdoor spaces might be able to be used as learning spaces, including for the voluntary small group, in-person relationship building meetings.
-In scenario 2, where we are inviting small groups on campus for relationship-first activities, we are planning to use our fields, playground, LMS terrace, and our LMS garage for all outdoor programming.
+GDS has reviewed which outdoor spaces may be used as learning spaces.
+When we invited small groups on campus for relationship-first activities in September and October, we used our fields, playground, LMS terrace, and our LMS garage for all outdoor programming.
 The most useful outdoor spaces in this environment can be used regardless of the weather and can accommodate distancing within our cohorts.
 As an urban school, we’re not blessed with land, so when we’re in a HyFlex model, we’re also looking at options like keeping windows open in the HS, whether we can retrofit screens to doors in the new LMS, and ensuring that we have efficient ventilation and HVAC systems in place.